seanox/aspect-js/manual/en/markup.md

 input value of the composite field text1 is only transferred to the field of the same name in the JavaScript model if at least one of the events: _Input_ or _Change_ and the validation returns the value `true`.

+### id

+The ID (identifier) has an elementary meaning in Seanox aspect-js.
+It is used by the SiteMap as faces and facets, i.e. as targets for virtual paths in face flow and for the object/model binding.

+As with all attributes, the expression language can be used, with the difference that the attribute is only read  at the beginning.
+Due to the object/model binding, changes to an existing element at runtime have no effect as long as it exists in the DOM.

 ### import